José Alberto Quiñónez: Ultimate Fighting Championship

-Post UFC
+Post-UFC fight

 Quiñónez faced Andre Soukhamthath at XFC 44 on May 28, 2021.
 He won the bout via unanimous decision.

+Return to Mexico (LUX and BSC)

+In 2022, Quiñónez would compete again in his homeland, this time under contract with the Budo Sento Championship promotion.
+He was scheduled to face Javier Guzmán on December 9 of that year at BSC 12.
+He won the fight via TKO in the first round.

+Quiñónez then faced Víctor Madrigal for the BSC Bantamweight Championship on April 21, 2023, at BSC 14.
+However, he failed in his bid to capture the title, losing via TKO in the first round.

+In 2023, Quiñónez would make his way to LUX Fight League, where he faced Jonas Ortega on November 24 at LUX 037.
+He won the fight via unanimous decision.

+Quiñónez faced Édgar Delgado for the LUX Featherweight Championship on June 28, 2024 at LUX 043.
+He lost the fight via submission in the first round after failing to break a heel hook.

 Personal life

 Quiñónez grew up in a "tough" neighborhood, as he has declared.
 Although, he never liked violence, and he always stayed out of trouble.
 He practiced football and soccer during all his childhood, until he was a teenager, where he started training boxing.

-His moniker " El Teco" coined after now defunct "Estudiantes Tecos" football team in Mexico.
+His moniker " El Teco" coined after now defunct Estudiantes Tecos football team in Mexico.

+Quiñónez is currently in a relationship with Chilean MMA fighter Jazmín Navarrete.

 Quiñónez distinctive mustache was the idea came from his friend and UFC fighter Yair Rodriguez, where now he has shaved it to signify a restart of his MMA career.

 Quiñónez looks up to Dominick Cruz, who he trains with at Alliance MMA gym in California, where he stated he wanted to achieve the level of fighting skills and to adopt the philosophy that of Cruz's.
 His hobbies are reading, and hiking in nature: Exploring lakes, mountains, forests.